roryl/lucee-book/lockdown_guide.md

 If CFC files cannot be moved out of the webroot, consider disabling the component web dump feature by overwriting {{lucee-web}}/context/conponent-dump.cfm.

 ###Disable CFC Remoting
-If the application does not need use any CFC remoting, disable all calls to CFC by overriding the lifecycle function onCFCRequest().
-This sample below will output empty content
+CFC Remoting allow CFCs to be called directly via URL and methods run on them if their access is set to remote.
+This may allow an attacker to probe the capabilities of the CFCs.
+If the application does not need use any CFC remoting, disable all calls to CFC by overriding the lifecycle function onCFCRequest() in the Application.cfc.
+This sample below will output empty content.

 ```java
 function onCFCRequest(string cfcName, string methodName, struct args) {